 When a proxy is properly executed and returned, the shares it represents will be voted at the meeting as directed.
-If no specification is indicated, the shares will be voted (1) "for" the election of each of the nine nominees for director set forth in this proxy statement, (2) "for" the approval of the compensation of our named executive officers for the fiscal year ended December 31, 2019, (3) "for" the approval of the Charter Amendment, (4) "for" the approval of the Purchase Plan, (5) "for" the ratification of the appointment of Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2020 and (6) as the persons specified in the proxy deem advisable on such other matters as may come before the meeting.
+If no specification is indicated, the shares will be voted (1) "for" the election of each of the ten nominees for director set forth in this proxy statement, (2) "for" the approval of the compensation of our named executive officers for the fiscal year ended December 31, 2019, (3) "for" the approval of the Charter Amendment, (4) "for" the ratification of the appointment of Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2020 and (5) as the persons specified in the proxy deem advisable on such other matters as may come before the meeting.